Love Machine (Girls Aloud song): Background and release

 Following a brief hiatus, Polydor Records enlisted Brian Higgins and Xenomania to produce Girls Aloud's second album in its entirety, following the success of their debut album Sound of the Underground.
 Higgins explained that Polydor were not going to continue with the group's contract unless he produced songs for the album.
-He continued, saying that his initial reaction was that he thought he would only be required to produce a couple of songs, however Polydor insisted that he produce the album in its entirety and that they thought only he understood what they wanted.
+He continued, saying that his initial reaction was that he thought he would only be required to produce a couple of songs, but Polydor insisted that he produce the album in its entirety and that they thought only he understood what they wanted.
 The album was recorded from April to September 2004, although its lead single "The Show" was released in June 2004.
-Bandmate Nicola Roberts said that "Love Machine" was recorded in 18 parts over three days.
-Roberts also revealed that the band initially was in disagreement with Polydor regarding its release as a single, with Sarah Harding adding that all the girls wanted to release "Deadlines & Diets" instead.
+Band member Nicola Roberts said that "Love Machine" was recorded in 18 parts over three days, and also revealed that the band initially was in disagreement with Polydor regarding its release as a single, with Sarah Harding adding that all the girls wanted to release "Deadlines & Diets" instead.
 Kimberley Walsh and Nadine Coyle in particular voiced their disapproval of the single release, Coyle stating it would be "career suicide" and that she thought the group would be known as laughing stocks if the song came out.

 However, despite an "embarrassing" meeting between the label and the girls, "Love Machine" was picked as the second single from What Will the Neighbours Say?, being released on 13 September 2004.
 "The pressure to come up with singles was, as always, immense.
 But [...] we were able to have a lot of fun working on ideas that were maybe a little too odd to be on the radio," Higgins said.
 It was released on three different CD single formats, as well as an additional 7" picture disc, making it Girls Aloud's first single available on vinyl.
 The first disc included a Flip & Fill remix of "The Show".
 For the sleeve of the second CD, Artwork design group Form invented five fake magazines, one for each member, and used "Love Machine" lyrics as the headlines.
 The disc included an exclusive previously unreleased b-side entitled "Androgynous Girls", which had been initially considered to be released as the lead single of the album.
 The Gravitas Disco Mix of "Love Machine" was also included.
 The maxi-CD also included a task-based game, created by design agency Holler.
 The 7" picture disc included the radio edit and Tony Lamezma Remix of "Love Machine".

 Cheryl Cole later stated that despite her initially hating the song, that the success of the single taught the group that they were not always right regarding single decisions and that they needed to listen to their label from time to time.